After a tight race, Nova Scotia Liberals win re-election

 It wasn’t immediately clear if it was to be a second majority government — or a reduced minority.

-Two-and-a-half hours after the polls closed, the Liberals were elected or leading in 23 ridings, the Tories were elected or leading in 19 and the NDP were elected or leading in nine ridings.
+Three hours after the polls closed, the Liberals were elected or leading in 24 ridings, the Tories were elected or leading in 18 and the NDP were elected or leading in nine ridings.

 At least 26 seats are needed for a majority.
-There were tight races across the province, with the Conservatives making a strong showing.
+There were tight races across the province, with Jamie Baillie’s Conservatives making a strong showing.

-Party supporters at McNeil’s election headquarters in Bridgetown cheered as the election was declared for the Liberals.
+In a speech to supporters late Tuesday, NDP Leader Gary Burrill noted the possibility of a minority government — and said he would be willing to work with any party interested in supporting the NDP’s ideals.

-Party president John Gillis said he was pleased with the Liberal win, although its size was still unclear.
+“We have campaigned so hard on the basis of the idea that Nova Scotia needs major investment in the lives of our people, so a government that is prepared to move forward with such investments will find in us a diligent and strong ally,” Burrill told supporters at a hotel in downtown Halifax.

-“I think at this point we would have preferred to be a little further ahead than we are,” he said.
+“And a government that fails to move forward such investments will find that it has to contend in a serious way with our opposition.”

-Gillis said it was clear the voters had sent the Liberals a message about health care.
+Party supporters at McNeil’s election headquarters in Bridgetown cheered as the Liberals were declared the victors.
+However, party president John Gillis said it was clear the voters had sent the Liberals a message about the state of health care in the province.

 “Health care was a big issue for many Nova Scotians,” he said.
 “It certainly made an impact in some areas, particularly in Cape Breton.
 As the government, majority or minority, we must face that and we must react strongly to it.”

-At dissolution, the Liberals held 34 seats in the 51-seat legislature, the Progressive Conservatives had 10 and the NDP 5.
+At dissolution, the Liberals held 34 seats in the 51-seat legislature, the Progressive Conservatives had 10 and the NDP five.
 There was one Independent and one seat was vacant.

-McNeil, the former owner of an appliance repair business in the Annapolis Valley, was re-elected in his riding of Annapolis, while Progressive Conservative Leader Jamie Baillie also won the northern Nova Scotia riding of Cumberland South.
-NDP Leader Gary Burrill won his seat, Halifax Chebucto, the riding he chose to contest after winning the party leadership last year without a seat.
+McNeil, the former owner of an appliance repair business in the Annapolis Valley, was re-elected in his riding of Annapolis, while Baillie took his northern Nova Scotia riding of Cumberland South.
+Burrill won his seat, Halifax Chebucto, the riding he chose to contest after winning the party leadership last year without a seat.

 When the 30-day campaign began, the Liberals held a comfortable lead in the polls, as they had for much of their mandate.
 But the gap narrowed slightly as Baillie repeatedly complained about doctor shortages, emergency room closures and a lack of mental-heath services.